phogolabs/strava/README.md

 # Strava

-A command line tool based on [go-getter](https://github.com/hashicorp/go-getter/) from hasicorp.
+A command line tool based on [go-getter](https://github.com/hashicorp/go-getter/) from hashicorp.
 That allows downloading file by providing a configuration file.